Malda Town railway station

 Malda Town Railway Station is a railway station on the Howrah–New Jalpaiguri line under Malda railway division of Eastern Railway zone.
 It serves the city of Malda in the Indian state of West Bengal.
 One of the first two Amrit Bharat Express trains originating from this station towards SMVT Bengaluru station was flagged off on 30 December 2023.
-It is 89th number railway station out of top 100 railway station of India in terms of revenue.
+It is the 89th out of the top 100 railway stations of India in terms of revenue.